Release date August 16th, 2017! For an excerpt, see below.

 You could have painted it:

 Sunshine.
 Bored students, their feet scraping the floor, eyes rolling.
 Creepy Hattie was tittering under her dark curly hair.
 You were falling asleep.
-Lunar was rolling a scalpel between his fingers: around and around and around; I could see it out of the corner of my eye where he sat in the desk behind me.
+Lunar was rolling a scalpel between his fingers: around and around and around; it flicked at the corner of my eye where he sat in the desk behind me.
 Swish swish swish…

 Prof wanted to do a demonstration of scarlet fire, to show how it didn’t kill organisms, but altered them.